kmkurn/pytorch-rnng/README.rst

 This is an implementation of recurrent neural network grammars (RNNG) in PyTorch.
 RNNG is a neural constituency parser described in Dyer, C., Kuncoro, A., Ballesteros, M., & Smith, N. A. (2016).
 "Recurrent neural network grammars".
 In *Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 199–209)*.
 San Diego, California: Association for Computational Linguistics.
 Retrieved from http://www.aclweb.org/anthology/N16-1024.
 Dyer et al. also released their original DyNet implementation in https://github.com/clab/rnng.
 Please do check their work.

+**CAUTION: This implementation is still a work in progress.
+There is absolutely no guarantee of backward compatibility or even this is going to work.
+Do not use this for real work!**

 Contributing
 ============